 - Simmer on low heat for 2-3 hours or until cooked down and starting to darken.

-- Add carrot piece for the last 30 minutes to absorb acidity.
+- Add carrot piece for the last 30 minutes to absorb acidity while the sauce thickens.

-- Remove sprigs of herbs, bay leaves, and piece of carrot.
+- Remove the sprigs of fresh herbs, bay leaves, and piece of carrot.

 - Optional: Use an immersion blender to puree sauce until smooth (for a thicker sauce, skip this step).